nasirkhan/laravel-starter/README.md

   * Date Time Picker

 ## Installation

+Follow the steps mentioned below to install and run the project.

 1. Clone or download the repository
 2. Go to the project directory and run `composer install`